Rutgers Students Interested in Study Abroad +

 16. What is International Student Orientation (ISO)?

-Every fall and spring semester, the Center for Global Services conducts a mandatory and comprehensive orientation for new international students.
+Every fall and spring semester, Rutgers Global–International Student and Scholar Services conducts a mandatory and comprehensive orientation for new international students.
 In the fall, it is a weeklong, conference run program that allows students to fulfill legal immigration-related obligations, meet with their academic units, engage in various fun social activities, and learn all about Rutgers University.

 17. What is the cost for the ISO?